Pacha Khan Zadran

 Pacha Khan Zadran (پاچا خان ځدراڼ) is a militia leader and a politician in the southeast of Afghanistan.
-He was an ex anti-Soviet-fighter militia leader who played a role in driving the Taliban from Paktia Province in the 2001 invasion, with American backing, and he subsequently assumed the governorship of the province.
-In 2002, he engaged in a violent conflict with rival tribal leaders in the province over the Governorship of the province, shelling Gardez City and obstructing two separate appointed governors sent by Hamid Karzai.
+He was a former anti-Soviet fighter and militia leader who played a role in driving the Taliban from Paktia Province in the 2001 invasion, with American backing.
+He subsequently assumed the governorship of the province.
+In 2002, he engaged in a violent conflict with rival tribal leaders in the province over the governorship of the province, shelling Gardez City and obstructing two separate appointed governors sent by Hamid Karzai.

 Siege of Gardez and Khost

-Angered that his assistance to American forces in Operation Anaconda had not been rewarded, Zadran's forces became a "renegade" force.
+Angered that his assistance to American forces in Operation Anaconda had not been rewarded, Zadran's force became a "renegade" force.
 After being replaced by Taj Mohammad Wardak as governor of Paktia Province, Zadran retaliated in late April 2002 by bombarding the city of Gardez, the provincial capital, killing 36 civilians.
 In September 2002, with Zadran claiming governorship of the neighboring Khost Province, his forces laid an unsuccessful siege to the city of Khost.

 Son killed by Americans

-On 24 March 2003, Carlotta Gall, writing in The New York Times, reported that a Zadran spokesman claimed US special forces killed Pacha Khan's eldest son, and nine of his men.
+On 24 March 2003, Carlotta Gall, writing in The New York Times, reported that a Zadran spokesman claimed US special forces had killed Pacha Khan's eldest son, and nine of his men.